Find out if you need adapters or converters for your electrical devices.

 Some appliances such as chargers for laptops, digital cameras or mobile phones, may already be compatible with multiple voltages and may just need a travel adapter.
 Iceland uses the standard Europlug socket with two round prongs.

 For these plugs, you can use adapter types “C” or “F”.
 These are often labelled as a Northern Europe adapter.

-We do not recommend bringing a hair dryer from North America.
+If you are visiting Iceland from overseas, we do not recommend bringing a hair dryer.
 Many hotels have hair dryers in rooms, and some swimming pools have hair dryers for use in changing rooms.

 Make sure to check the voltage labels on your appliances or chargers to see if you need to bring an adapter or converter+adapter.